terryljh/aviation2/EDA/README.md

 ## Accidents by FAR 121 and Airspace Category

 We examined how accidents under **FAR 121 (commercial operations)** were distributed across different types of airspace.
-Below are the barplots broken down by airspace classifications A through E.
+Below are the scatterplots broken down by airspace classifications A through E.

 ### Overall Accidents Under FAR 121
 This chart shows total accident counts for FAR 121, regardless of airspace.